moonstreet/moonstreet/content/posts/kubernetes-readonly.md

 ```shell
 k api-resources --sort-by name #I'm so lazy, I use k instead of kubectl
 ```
+More info about ClusterRoles and RBAC you can find [here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 This is the result:

 ```shell